redstone99/hass-alert2-ui/README.md

     [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=redstone99&repository=hass-alert2-ui&category=plugin)

+    or visit the HACS pane, type **Alert2 UI** in the search field, expand "New" or "Available for download" if necessary, and click on **Alert2 UI** to get to the details page.

-    or visit the HACS pane and add `https://github.com/redstone99/hass-alert2-ui.git` as a custom repository of type "Dashboard" by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).
+    If, for some reason, Alert2 UI does not show up as a HACS search result,  you can add Alert2 UI manually by adding  `https://github.com/redstone99/hass-alert2-ui.git` as a custom repository of type "Dashboard" by following [these instructions](https://hacs.xyz/docs/faq/custom_repositories/).

 1. The UI should now show the "Alert2 UI" doc page in HACS.
 Click the "Download" button (bottom right of screen) to download the UI module.